As stock slides, treadmill accidents pit Peloton against safety regulators

 The agency’s leaders were forced to vote to issue an administrative subpoena last week, requiring Peloton to hand over the information, the officials said.

-“We tried to get them to give us the name of the family for several weeks,” said an official who requested anonymity to discuss the agency’s ongoing inquiry.
+“We tried to get them to give us the name of the family for several weeks,” said an official who spoke on the condition of anonymity to discuss the agency’s ongoing inquiry.

 The official added, “This was not a friendly subpoena.”

-The fight over identifying a victim for federal authorities captures the unusually confrontational and public nature of the ongoing safety investigation involving Peloton’s Tread+ treadmill, which has been tied to 39 incidents involving children, objects and one pet being trapped under the machine.
+The fight over identifying the child for federal authorities captures the unusually confrontational and public nature of the ongoing safety investigation involving Peloton’s Tread+ treadmill, which has been tied to 39 incidents involving children, objects and one pet being trapped under the machine.
 One child was killed.
 Others suffered injuries, including a brain injury and broken bones.

 The two sides spent weeks trying to strike a deal on how to respond to the accidents.
 A Washington Post report published Friday detailed how Peloton declined to voluntarily recall the treadmill and clashed with the agency over the wording of a proposed safety notice.
 The next day, the CPSC issued a public warning calling the Tread+ dangerous and telling people with small children or pets to stop using it.